HarperDB/harperdb-custom-functions-template/README.md

 ---

-The async thrid-party validation used in the above route:
+The async third-party validation used in the above route:

 ```
 import httpsRequest from './httpsRequest.helper.mjs';